merchantinresidence/abra-docs/schema.md

 #### Example

-For example, you can change the subtotal of your cart drawer to add the total discount.
+Update the subtotal of your cart drawer and add the total discount

 ```json
 {